ayoisaiah/f2/README.md

 - Cross-platform with full support for Linux, macOS, and Windows.
 It also runs on less commonly-used platforms, like Termux (Android).
 - Extremely fast, even when working with a large amount of files.
 - Automatically detects potential conflicts such as file collisions, or overrides and reports them to you.
-- Provides several built-in variables for the easier renaming of certain file types.
+- Provides several [built-in variables](https://github.com/ayoisaiah/f2/wiki/Built-in-variables) for the easier renaming of certain file types.
 At the moment, Exif data for images and ID3 data for audio files are supported.
 - Supports find and replace using regular expressions, including capture groups.
 - Ignores hidden directories and files by default.
 - Supports recursive renaming for both files and directories.
 - Supports using an ascending integer for renaming (e.g 001, 002, 003, e.t.c.).
-- Supports undoing an operation from a map file.
+- Supports undoing the last renaming operation in case of mistakes or errors.
-- Extensive documentation and examples for each and every option that is provided.
+- Extensive [documentation](https://github.com/ayoisaiah/f2/wiki) and examples for each and every option that is provided.
 - Extensive unit testing with close to 100% coverage.

 ## Benchmarks